Skip to content

 Summary

-The deduction rules for auto can be summed up in one sentence: by default, it drops references and top-level const, while preserving low-level const.
+auto deduction rules can be summarized in one sentence: it discards references and top-level const by default, while preserving low-level const.
 The four common forms correspond to different needs: auto copies by value, auto& obtains a modifiable reference, const auto& obtains a read-only reference, and auto&& is used for forwarding.

-In practice, auto is best suited for iterators, lambdas, range for loops, and function return types.
-Combined with using type aliases, it can make code both concise and clear.
-However, watch out for the brace initialization trap, compatibility issues with proxy types, and the potential performance overhead of default copying.
+In practice, auto is best suited for iterators, lambdas, range-for loops, and function return types.
+Combined with using type aliases, it makes code both concise and clear.
+However, be mindful of the brace initialization trap, compatibility issues with proxy types, and the potential performance cost of default copying.